no5ix/2utf/README.md

     `python 2utf.py "/path/to/your/repo" --nobak`

-* `-t` to import into other Python code.
+* `-t` to import into other other encoding.
 For example, converts all the file to gb2312 :

     `python 2utf.py -t gb2312`